-Justin Gaethje is an ardent supporter of United States president Donald Trump, and recently took to X/Twitter to praise the latter's latest congressional speech, during which he announced several aids cuts to the approval of his Republican contingency.
+Justin Gaethje is an ardent supporter of United States President Donald Trump and recently took to X/Twitter to praise Trump's latest congressional speech during which he announced several aid cuts to the approval of his Republican contingency.
 Gaethje, while no politician, was similarly content.

-His tweet not only included praise and encouragement, he also tagged Trump.
-Gaethje will likely carry the positive energy from his tweet into UFC 313 this weekend, where he will hope to defeat short-notice opponent Rafael Fiziev in a lightweight rematch.
+Gaethje's post on X not only included praise and encouragement but he also tagged Trump.
+He will likely carry the positive energy from his post into UFC 313 this weekend, where he hopes to defeat short-notice opponent Rafael Fiziev in a lightweight rematch.

 "Let's go baby.
 So much positivity in the air. @realDonaldTrump Let's do this!"